simran-Tiwari/ShopVerse/README.md

 - **Frontend:** React, Vite, Tailwind CSS
 - **Backend:** Firebase Firestore
 - **Authentication:** Firebase Auth
-- **Hosting:** Can be deployed on Netlify, Vercel, or Firebase Hosting

 ---
 ## Installation

 1. Clone the repository: